-(a) The rider shall be held by an official at the start and shall be neither restrained nor pushed.
+(a) The rider shall be held by starting blocks or an official at the start and shall be neither restrained nor pushed.
 The starter shall insure that each rider starts within the sprinters lane, with the leading edge of the front wheel directly over the starting line and the bicycle not pointed up or down the track.